DEFENSE Critical METAL

 Why does antimony matter right now, and how does Critical One provide exposure?

-Critical One provides exposure through Howells Lake, a district-scale Ontario antimony-gold project where modern drilling has confirmed near-pure stibnite.
+Critical One offers exposure through Howells Lake, a district-scale Ontario antimony-gold project with a 300M+ lb target and near-native antimony confirmed in modern drilling.

 What makes Howells Lake different from other antimony projects?